100 Hard Questions to Answer Quiz Trivia General Knowledge

 Corsets – men have the right to admire

-22. What famous religious hymn by Augustus Montague Toplady?
+22. What famous religious hymn was by Augustus Montague Toplady?

 Rock of Ages